-- Pupils able to comprehend importance of education as an instrument for economic growth - Students learn to do cost-benefit analysis in educational context - Pupil comprehends the importance of planning and financing in education - Learner understand the problems and policy issues in education in general and specific in Indian context
+- Pupil comprehends the importance of planning and financing in education - Learner understand the problems and policy issues in education in general and specific in Indian context

-Unit Course Content Instruction Hours I Introduction to Economics of Education: Definition, nature and scope of economics of education; Concept and components of human capital-Human capital verses physical capital; Education as an instrument for economic growth; Determinants of demand for education- public and private demand for education.
-14 п Cost- Benefit Analysis of Education: Cost of education- private cost and social cost, direct and indirect cost; Benefits of Education- direct and indirect benefits, private and social benefits; Approaches to measure the benefits in education; Cost- Benefit analysis-maximum social welfare criterion, decision criteria; Problems in the measurement of cost and benefits.
-16 ш Educational Planning and Finance: Meaning and types of Educational Planning; Approaches to educational planning- Manpower requirements approach, Social demand approach, social justice approach and The Rate of return approach; Role of financing in education; Equity and Efficiency effects of financing education; Effects of educational financing on income distribution.
-15 IV Problems and Prospects of Education in India: Literacy and Educational Programmes of Government of India- National Programme for Education of Girls at Elementary Level (NPEGEL), RMSA, RUSA and Saakshar Bharath; Public Expenditure on Education in India; Need and Scope for External Participation in Education in India; Globalization and Indian Education.
-15 Examin ation and Evaluation Pattern: As per University Norms Text Bo oks and References: 01 Becker, G.S (1974), Human Capital.
+Unit Course Content Instruction Hours Introduction to Economics of Education: Hours I Definition, nature and scope of economics of education; Concept and components of human capital-Human capital verses physical capital; Education as an instrument for economic growth; Determinants of demand for education-public and private demand for education.
+14 Cost- Benefit Analysis of Education: II Cost of education- private cost and social cost, direct and indirect cost; Benefits of Education- direct and indirect benefits, private and social benefits; Approaches to measure the benefits in education; Cost- Benefit analysis-maximum social welfare criterion, decision criteria; Problems in the measurement of cost and benefits.
+16 Educational Planning and Finance: ш Meaning and types of Educational Planning; Approaches to educational planning- Manpower requirements approach, Social demand approach, social justice approach and The Rate of return approach; Role of financing in education; Equity and Efficiency effects of financing education; Effects of educational financing on income distribution.
+15 Problems and Prospects of Education in India: IV Literacy and Educational Programmes of Government of India-National Programme for Education of Girls at Elementary Level (NPEGEL), RMSA, RUSA and Saakshar Bharath; Public Expenditure on Education in India; Need and Scope for External Participation in Education in India; Globalization and Indian Education.
+15 Examination and Evaluation Pattern: As per University Norms Text Books and References: 01 Becker, G.S (1974), Human Capital.
 2nd Edn, NBER, New York.
-02 Blang, M; An introduction to Economics of Education, Cambridge University Cohn, Pres ss E and T. 03 Cohn, E and T. Gaske (1989), Economics of Education, Pergamum Press, London.
+02 Blang, M; An introduction to Economics of Education, Cambridge University Cohn, Press E and T. 03 Cohn, E and T. Gaske (1989), Economics of Education, Pergamum Press, London.
 04 Tilak.
 J.B.G (1989), Economics of Inequality in Education, Sage, New Delhi.

-Woodhall, M; Cost - benefit Analysis in Educational planning, Columbia University Dross Now 05 York World Bank; The world Development Report, OUP, New York.
-11088, INCW 06 Eric A. Handshake, Stephen J. Machine, Lodger Woessmann.
-Handbook of the Economics of Education, Volume 4(2011), Amsterdam: North Holland.
-07 J. B. G. Tilak, Educational Planning at Grassroots (2008), APH publishing house, New D elhi.
+05 Woodhall, M; Cost - benefit Analysis in Educational planning, Columbia University Press, 03 New York World Bank; The world Development Report, OUP, New York.
+06 Eric A. Handshake, Stephen J. Machine, Lodger Woessmann.
+Handbook of the Economics 00 of Education, Volume 4(2011), Amsterdam: North Holland.
+07 J. B. G. Tilak, Educational Planning at Grassroots (2008), APH publishing house, New Delhi.